Yury Chyzh: As a businessman

 In 1994 Yury Chyzh established his company, Triple, which is active in construction business and production of construction materials.

 In the following years his business expanded into production of non-alcoholic drinks (AquaTriple), production of aluminium constructions, transport and several other areas.
 Yury Chyzh owns the prominent restaurant and brewery Rakauski brovar in Minsk.

 In 1999 Chyzh became member of the Council on development of entrepreneurship under the President of Belarus Alexander Lukashenko.

 A BYPOL investigation has uncovered that Yury Chyzh had gifted a 2008 Rolls-Royce Phantom Coupé worth half a million US dollars and a 1988 Panther Kallista to Lukashenko.

 As of 2013, Chyzh’s total wealth was estimated at $200 mln.
 He owned three petrochemical companies: Neonafta, Trayplenergo and Belneftegaz, meanwhile his Triple Group included 18 companies.

 In October 2022, the Belarusian Investigative Center declared that Yury Chyzh and his Lithuanian business partner Vitold Tomaševskij resold Russian oil under the guise of solvents in 2011–2012.

 Chyzh has apparently fallen out of favor with the Belarusian authorities.
 He was under arrest in 2016 and from 2021 to 2022 on tax evasion charges; in February 2023, Chyzh was sentenced to three and a half years in prison, but was released from serving the term due to an amnesty and the time he had spent in custody.

+In 2026, OCCRP, Belarusian Investigative Center, ZDF, Der Standard, Paper Trail Media, and Cyber Partisans published an investigation into the business ties of Yuri Chizh's business ties to the family of former President Of Cyprus Nicos Anastasiades.